r-world-devs/GitStats/README.md

 ## Getting started

+Please remember to have your access tokens stored as environment variables: `GITHUB_PAT` for access to GitHub API and `GITLAB_PAT` for GitLab API.

 You can start by creating your `GitStats` object, where you will hold information on your multiple connections.